M0ller/Git-Guide/Git&Github.md

 ```
 git push -u origin master
 ```
-That will set this local repo to always push to this connected repo on github in the future so after this you only need to write:
+That will set this local repo to always push to this connected repo on GitHub in the future so after this you only need to write:
 ```
 git push
 ```